zone/AFrame-webpack-bolierplate/README.md

 The easiest way to ensure everything loads and works properly is to serve every script and every asset though ssl, from the same domain.

-## Minimal set of functionalities

-This boilerplate creates a VR scene which:
+## This boilerplate will demonstrate

-1. Initiates a scene ...
+1. Initiate scene with aframe-physics-system
+1. Setting up basic lighting and shadows
+1. Initiate super-hands component, linked with physics
+1. Initiate aframe-teleport-controls, link to controllers

 # Prerequisites